 Mateschitz: The alternative to Renault power is to make an engine ourselves 26 March, 2014 The only missing ingredient in Red Bull’s 2014 world title arsenal is a state-of-the-art engine to enable to compete at the front and mount a serious campaign to claim a fifth successive title.
 That is the view of billionaire team owner Dietrich Mateschitz, who told the Austrian news agency APA on Tuesday that Red Bull’s only alternative to struggling supplier Renault would be for the team to build its own engine.
 Asked if all of Red Bull’s current problems are in the area of Renault’s new turbo V6 ‘Power Unit’, Mateschitz answered: “Yes.
 I think our car is once again ‘state of the art’, but in order to prove this, it also needs a perfect Power Unit in terms of hardware and software.”
 Even in the midst of the reigning quadruple world champion team’s successes, the relationship between Red Bull and Renault has often been strained.
 Given the problems now, Mateschitz was asked by APA if Red Bull sees any alternatives to working with the French marque.
 “Probably just to make an engine ourselves,” he answered.
 However, Mateschitz said that he is confident that Red Bull can quickly catch Formula 1’s currently dominant team, Mercedes.
 “I am confident this process will be fast and we can catch up to Mercedes by the third race,” the 69-year-old said ahead of the second race of 2014, Malaysia.
 “There is no reason to think that [winning the 2014 title] is not still our goal.”
 Mateschitz even tipped Sebastian Vettel – who has shown signs of frustration in 2014 so far – to ride out the storm with Red Bull.
 “For four and a half of his five years with us, Sebastian has had a car with which he can win,” he said.
 “He has more than enough character, professionalism and loyalty to overcome this phase together with the team.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.